1nfinigon/omclone/README.md

         and all the "hard" cases (e.g. long single arm sequence) were just getting lowconf'd and not ending up as training data

+At 398M:
+-   tweak workers lowconf configuration: lowconf(knee = 0.06, sharp = 6., y-intercept = 0.996)
+-   increase frequency of human policys to 0.3 if track OR piston instruction, 0.03 if nonempty, else 0.01
+-   tweak workers:
+    -   cycles=0..160 from_optimal=0..100 x 2
+    -   cycles=0..120 from_optimal=0..80 x 3
+    -   cycles=0..50 from_optimal=0..30 x 2
+-   increase root policy temperature from 1.03 to 1.5

+Observations at 398M:
+-   the network struggles to get out of basins, and ends up shuffling a lot in this situation (just randomly grabbing/dropping, or rotating clockwise and anticlockwise aimlessly). it sometimes gets stuck in an area where its value is high but there's a "magic" move that moves it closer to the solution that its policy can't see. the only force that currently exists to motivate it to actually make progress is the `cycles_left` event horizon, which when it's sufficiently far away is insufficient motivation for progress (any penalty it has on the value gets drowned out in noise), and when it's too close, it means that the network simply gives up because it knows it can't make it any more.
+    -   need a better way to incentivise progress. some form of long term planning / intermediate objectives is required

 # Future work

+Aux heads:
+-   cycles until next output (global? or per position? maybe both?)
+-   visualization of state in 1/2/4/8 steps in the future
+-   mask out invalid moves before softmaxing

 Technical/impl work: